 With the Outdoor Sports Festival in the Olympiapark (Olympic Park), the city of Munich offers you many great opportunities to be active together in the fresh air, discover new sports and, above all, have lots of fun.
 Numerous clubs, associations and institutions present a varied programme for active participation and trying things out.

-Outdoor Sports Festival of the City of Munich, dates 2026 TBD, Olympiapark
+Outdoor Sports Festival of the City of Munich, September 27, 2026, Olympiapark

 The Kulturstrand is a place of encounter and relaxation with a cultural programme for all Munich residents and their guests.
 Throughout the summer it offers an open cultural platform and meeting place – everyone is cordially invited to join in thinking, talking and shaping.
 All dates for the music, children's and sports programme or other events can be found throughout the summer in the Kulturstrand programme calendar and on the official Facebook page!
-On the Facebook page, the organisers also provide information about rain, highlights and life at Kulturstrand.
-All activities are free of charge!
+All events are free of charge!
+In addition to the Kulturstrand on the Isar, Munich has three further projects of this kind: the Maximiliansstrand at the Wittelsbacher Brunnen offers sand, drinks and music right in the city centre.
+The Neptunbrunnen cultural beer garden in the Old Botanical Garden is a real asset to the station district.
+And this summer, a new Kulturstrand will be added at Professor-Huber-Platz near the LMU.

-Kulturstrand, planned for May to September, 2026, Vater-Rhein-Brunnen on the Ludwigsbrücke
+Kulturstrand, May 1 to September 14, 2026, at the Vater-Rhein-Brunnen on Ludwigsbrücke

 The Run for Life organised by Münchner Aids-Hilfe is a fun for everybody approved by the German Athletics Association.
 It is not only a sporting event but also an opportunity to do something good, because every step counts.
 The starting point is the forecourt of the Bayerisches Nationalmuseum (Bavarian National Museum) on September 14, 2025.

-Run for Life, date 2026 TBD, forecourt of the Bavarian National Museum
+Run for Life, September 13, 2026, forecourt of the Bavarian National Museum

 On September 13, 2026, Michael Kofler, principal flutist of the Munich Philharmonic Orchestra, together with the Residenz soloists, will perform Giuseppe Verdi's overture from “Nabucco“, Antonio Vivaldi's “Flute Concerto“, Mozart's “Flute Concerto in D major“ and Beethoven's “Eroica“ in the grand ballroom of Schloss Schleißheim.